Agustina de Aragón: Popular culture

-Agustina is the only clearly recognisable figure in The Disasters of War by Goya, who was himself from the same city.
+Agustina is the only clearly recognisable figure in The Disasters of War by Goya, who was from the same city.

 Lord Byron wrote several highly detailed verses in Childe Harold about Agustina.
 Byron is known to have traveled throughout Europe, often turning up in places shortly before the arrival of British troops.
 Despite being considered by most critics as wrong on the grounds that she was already married, Childe Harold clearly states that a key reason for running to defend the city by manning the cannons was that Agustina had an illicit lover in the city by the name of Raul and that it was seeing close at hand his mortal wounding in the front line that drove her actions.
 Despite having supposedly never met Agustina before writing Childe Harold, records show that the two of them did indeed meet afterwards.

 Agustina's life was portrayed in the 1929 silent film Agustina of Aragon.
 She was played by Aurora Bautista in the 1950 CIFESA film Agustina of Aragon.